Credit: @muyaoeats on Instagram

 Credit: @518bitesnsights on Instagram

 The enchanting story behind this Saratoga Springs institution, opened in 1977, goes like this: A pastry chef who trained in France and his apprentice at a Greenwich Village bakery fell in love and left the Big City to open their own shop in Saratoga.
 Decades later, Mrs. London’s is better than ever, serving a swoon-worthy collection of breads, cakes, pastries, and famed almond croissants available in a traditional style or glazed with maple, chocolate, or lemon.
-Macaron fans, take note: Among the colorful cakes and other dessert items, Mrs. London’s offers macarons in flavors including chocolate, lemon, raspberry, and coffee.
+Macaron fans, take note: Among the colorful cakes and other dessert items, Mrs. London’s offers macarons in flavors including chocolate, lemon, raspberry, pistachio, passionfruit, and coffee.

 DiCamillo Bakery (Greater Niagara)